Concrete: Ancient times

 Small-scale production of concrete-like materials was pioneered by the Nabatean traders who occupied and controlled a series of oases and developed a small empire in the regions of southern Syria and northern Jordan from the 4th century BC.
 They discovered the advantages of hydraulic lime, with some self-cementing properties, by 700 BC.
 They built kilns to supply mortar for the construction of rubble masonry houses, concrete floors, and underground waterproof cisterns.
 They kept the cisterns secret as these enabled the Nabataeans to thrive in the desert.
 Some of these structures survive to this day.

-In the Roman era, builders discovered that adding volcanic ash to lime allowed the mix to set underwater.
-They discovered the pozzolanic reaction.

 Classical era

 Exterior of the Roman Pantheon, finished 128 AD, the largest unreinforced concrete dome in the world.

 Interior of the Pantheon dome, seen from beneath.
 The concrete for the coffered dome was laid on moulds, mounted on temporary scaffolding.

 Opus caementicium exposed in a characteristic Roman arch.
 In contrast to modern concrete structures, the concrete used in Roman buildings was usually covered with brick or stone.

 The Romans used concrete extensively from 300 BC to AD 476.
-During the Roman Empire, Roman concrete (or opus caementicium) was made from quicklime, pozzolana and an aggregate of pumice.
+During the Roman Empire, Roman concrete (or opus caementicium) was made from quicklime, pozzolana, and an aggregate of pumice.
 Its widespread use in many Roman structures, a key event in the history of architecture termed the Roman architectural revolution, freed Roman construction from the restrictions of stone and brick materials.
 It enabled revolutionary new designs in terms of both structural complexity and dimension.
-The Colosseum in Rome was built largely of concrete, and the Pantheon has the world's largest unreinforced concrete dome.
+The Colosseum in Rome was built largely of concrete.
+The Pantheon has the world's largest unreinforced concrete dome.

 Concrete, as the Romans knew it, was a new and revolutionary material.
-Laid in the shape of arches, vaults and domes, it quickly hardened into a rigid mass, free from many of the internal thrusts and strains that troubled the builders of similar structures in stone or brick.
+Laid in the shape of arches, vaults, and domes, it quickly hardened into a rigid mass, free from many of the internal thrusts and strains that troubled the builders of similar structures in stone or brick.

 Modern tests show that opus caementicium had a similar compressive strength to modern Portland-cement concrete (c.
-200 kg/cm2).
-However, due to the absence of reinforcement, its tensile strength was far lower than modern reinforced concrete, and its mode of application also differed:
+200 kg/cm2), however, due to the absence of reinforcement, its tensile strength was far lower than modern reinforced concrete, and its mode of application also differed: